Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     received, instead of being immediately available as a JSON object.
 This is because Query results are mandated to be arrays.
 Default is false.

+### Error Messages

+Query errors originating from the source will always have the code be the FQCN with a small descriptor attached, and the message will include the exception causing it and the request that spawned it.
+The error's parameters will be, in order, the message of the java exception thrown, the java exception thrown, and a JSON object containing the properties of the query that caused the error.

+The messages of exceptions thrown by the standard implementations of NeuralNets and ImageRetrievers will always be in the form "<FQCN of the class that spawned the error>.<mini descriptor>: <longer description>".

 ## Image Retriever Interface<a name="retrieveInterface" id="retrieveInterface"></a>

 This is an interface that returns a jpeg encoded image, a timestamp (optional), and a Map containing any data that a